Removal of footwear indoors: Western Asia

-In Iran, removing one's shoes before entering a home is a widespread tradition, with the cleanliness of a home very important for families.
+In Afghanistan and Iran, removing one's shoes before entering a home is a widespread tradition, with the cleanliness of a home very important for families.
 It is also common to remove shoes in kindergarten schools and, although rarely, in some small private businesses.

 In the Arab world, no shoes are allowed indoors, as the shoes' soles are seen as dirty and unsanitary.
 Arab Muslims are required to remove their shoes when entering a mosque, as are all adherents of Islam.

 While it is not mandatory in Judaism, many Israeli Jews remove their shoes at home.
 During the Priestly Blessing in the synagogue, the kohanim (priests) will remove their shoes.
 Israel is also home to many Muslims, who harbour much stricter shoe-wearing rules than their Jewish counterparts.

 Eastern Asia

 In Japan, the genkan, an entryway area to a house, apartment, or building, is where outdoor shoes are removed, and where one changes into uwabaki, indoor slippers.
 In addition, there are separate toilet slippers (トイレスリッパ, toire surippa) into which one changes before entering the washroom from the rest of the house.
 The outdoors are considered to be an extremely unclean space by the Japanese people, alongside the aforementioned toilet area.
 Only the indoors is considered a clean space, and it is typically kept very tidy by the homeowner.
 One must change into appropriate footwear before entering the corresponding spaces.
 On tatami, it is often considered to be inappropriate to wear even uwabaki.

-It is habitual to remove outdoor footwear and put on a pair of slippers after entering the Chinese household, although some people in certain parts of China do not take off their shoes at home.
+It is habitual to remove outdoor footwear and put on a pair of slippers after entering the Chinese household, although some people in certain parts of China and Taiwan do not take off their shoes at home.
 In social reunions or parties at houses, guests are not always demanded to take their shoes off, especially in big celebrations such as the Chinese New Year, when the number of guests in a house is frequently superior to the number of slippers available for guests.